Ola-20/Ola_Portfolio/README.md

 •	This is an end-to-end Data analysis project that produced a report that was shared on the online power BI platform, which enable users to make a data informed decision

-•	Connected Power BI to <span style="MySQL"> WORD</span>, Excel to import about 4 million records.
+•	Connected Power BI to MySQL, Excel to import about 4 million records.
 Performed data transformation in Power Query using GUI and M language.

 •	Other column calculations and creation of measures and parameters ware completed with DAX language in main Power BI platform